symphonycms/members/README.markdown

 ## Filters

-This extension provides four event filters that you can add to your events to make them useful to Members:
+This extension provides five event filters that you can add to your events to make them useful to Members:

 - Members: Lock Activation
 - Members: Lock Role
+- Members: Validate Password
 - Members: Update Password
 - Members: Login